 The Dane County UWEX Horticulture Program offers a number of services including:

-- Answers to gardening questions from Dane County residents via the Horticulture Hotline 608-224-3721, Email firstname.lastname@example.org or walk-in assistance.
+- Answers to gardening questions (May thru Oct) from Dane County residents via the Horticulture Hotline 608-224-3721, Email firstname.lastname@example.org or walk-in assistance.

 - General Master Gardener Volunteer Training